Search Knowledge Base by Keyword

 Notice Tee-connections are not available while in this mode.
 However, you can now append a straight pipe, reducer, or elbow, on to the end of pipe parts.

-Keep in mind, appending a reducer requires you apply a standard to the pipe you are appending off of.
+Keep in mind, appending a reducer requires that you apply a standard to the pipe you are appending off of.
 Next, the Reducer Input dialogue box will appear.
 In this dialogue box, select whether the reducer is Concentric or Eccentric.
 Additionally, you must use the Diameter drop down to determine the diameter of the other end of the reducer when placed.
 You may need to Rotate your reducer into its proper fit with the point cloud after placement.

-When you append an elbow the Elbow Input dialogue box will appear.
+When you append an elbow, the Elbow Input dialogue box will appear.
 Here you must determine the Bend Radius and Bend Angle of the elbow.
 You cannot edit these values after placement so you may need to make multiple attempts to fit to the point cloud.
 After placement, you may need to Rotate your elbow into its proper fit with the point cloud.